rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 4. Deploying a feature release to local container
 5. Transitioning feature release to test Elastic Beanstalk environments

 **Caveat**: The current version of this project imposes a deliberately simplified dummy application, release workflow (i.e. no automated tests) and environment layout (just local dev and test) in order to illustrate the key concepts behind running Git, Docker, and Elastic Beanstalk as an integrated unit.
-Later articles in this series will tackle a more realistic use-case comprising of an application with multiple components & incorporation into a CICD workflow.
+Later articles in this series will tackle a realistic use-case that contains an application with multiple components and incorporation into a CICD workflow.

-**Disclaimer**: The demonstration code in the corresponding [repository] (https://github.com/djrut/trinity) is for illustrative purposes only, and may not be sufficiently robust for production use.
+**Disclaimer**: The demonstration code in the corresponding [repository] (https://github.com/djrut/trinity) is for illustrative purposes only and may not be sufficiently robust for production use.
 Users should carefully inspect sample code before running in a production environment.
 Use at your own risk.

 **Disclosure**: The idea of a Makefile mechanism to automate container preparation, build, push etc. was inspired by [this](http://victorlin.me/posts/2014/11/26/running-docker-with-aws-elastic-beanstalk) excellent article by Victor Lin.